SatelliteQE/airgun/docs/index.rst

 basic concepts used to abstract Satellite/Foreman UI functionality are Views and Entities.

-**View** is part of page containing widgets, it describes appearance of the page.
-Here all the nasty XPaths goes, but please create Foreman or Katello pull requests for `id=...` additions where reasonable, as generally XPaths are too fragile.
+**View** is fundamental basic concept that describes appearance of the page.

-**Entity** is a functional side of application (Satellite or Foreman in our case) for some object in it.
-It defines actions you can do with the object.
+Here we store all information about controls (widgets) on the page, specifically locators to them or when control is basic one that has common locator we just define widget without any further details.
+Of course, we try to address locators using `id=` or `name=` as first priority, but if we can't - we go with XPath.
+If you see situation like this - create Foreman or Katello pull request to assign unique id attribute for necessary element where it is reasonable, as XPaths are more fragile and has worse performance to interact with.

-This is the API that end tests uses.
+**Entity** is fundamental basic concept that is responsible for functional side of application (Satellite in our case).
+It defines actions you can do with objects like CRUD (create, remove, update, delete) for example.
+That is only API that is visible for end user on test side.
+Also, we put all details about navigation here, so framework knows how to get to necessary page when you need to create specific object in the application.

 AirGun adds bunch of **widgets** (which are specific to Satellite / Foreman web UI) to these defined by Widgetastic (like generic `Text`).
 Widgets allows